-The demonstrated association of the pest with the pathway at its origin, presence of internal life stages that can be very difficult to detect by the naked eye, and its ability to survive the duration of transport support a probability rating of 'high' for the importation of Drosophila suzukii on fresh table grapes.
+The association of the pest with some table grape varieties, including the current uncertainty about varietal association, presence of internal life stages that can be very difficult to detect by the naked eye, and its ability to survive the duration of transport could support a probability rating of 'high'.
+However, there are still no reports of commercial damage or high association with common table grape varieties under commercial production and this information supports a lower rating compared to other hosts with a high association with Drosophila suzukii under commercial conditions.
+Therefore the information supports a probability rating of 'moderate' for the importation of Drosophila suzukii on fresh table grapes.